Project Jukebox Survey

 The Alaska Communities of Memory Project was a statewide effort from 1994-1996 funded by the Alaska Humanities Forum to provide an opportunity for people in communities around Alaska to share memories of their community and to reflect on what made their community special.
 These gatherings were held in Bethel, Fairbanks, Homer, Juneau, Kenai-Soldotna, Kotzebue, Nome, Unalaska, and Wasilla.

-This Jukebox, also funded by the Alaska Humanities Forum, highlights some of the storytelling from Unalaska, Alaska on April 26 and 27, 1996, where people told stories about their life in Unalaska, the sense of community there, and what makes it a special place to live.
+This Jukebox, created in 2009, was funded by the Alaska Humanities Forum, and highlights some of the storytelling from Unalaska, Alaska on April 26 and 27, 1996 where people told stories about their life in Unalaska, the sense of community there, and what makes it a special place to live.
 In 2013, the Unalaska Communities of Memory Project Jukebox was upgraded from its original HTML format to Drupal.
 The information in this project reflects the context of the original creation date.
 Some information may now be out of date.

 |Bob Allen||Bob Allen was a long-time resident of Unalaska, Alaska, who participated in the Unalaska Communities of Memory storytelling event in 1996.|